-This course provides students an opportunity to link a service experience to a particular course for one semester hour of credit.
+This course provides students an opportunity to link a service experience to a particular course for one credit.
 The precise nature of the service activity and its appropriate connection to course content are determined in consultation with the faculty member teaching the course to which Service Learning 100 is to be linked.